hfisser/Truck_Detection_Sentinel2_COVID19/README.md

 Afterwards, the ratios between B02 (blue) and B03 (green) and B02 and B04 (red) are calculated.
 The following thresholds are applied to these ratios:

-- B2-B03-ratio > 0.05
+- B02-B03-ratio > 0.05
 - B02-B04-ratio > 0.1

+The ratio of blue (B02) and green (B03) has a less strict threshold since the blue and the green parts of the truck are next to each other and thus slightly mix.

 ![Method](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19/blob/master/method_neu.png)

-Each truck is represented by one to three pixels with value 1 in the result.
-In order to visualize the results they may be vectorized, which this script does not do.
+Generally, each truck is represented by one to three pixels with value 1 in the result.
+All connected pixels are counted as one truck.
+For counting and visualizing the detections the results can be vectorized, which the scripts in this repository do not do.
+In the presented case, this was done in QGIS.

 This is an example of detected trucks around Rotterdam, Netherlands.
 The results were vectorized.